cbetta/flow2/README.md

     git push heroku master
     heroku open

+To get access to the console (such as to set other settings):

+    heroku run rake console

 *Note: Be sure to replace `yourflow` with a more specific name for your own site ;-)*

 ## TODOs